Dd1235/LearningRL/MultiArmedBandits.md

 - Numerical preference for each action a, $ H_t(a) \in  \mathbb{R} $.
 - Larger preference -> more often taken
-- no interpretation in terms of reward
+- no interpretation in terms of reward, only relative preference of one action over the other is important.
 - action probabilities are determined by the *softmax function* (ie Gibbs or Boltzmann distribution)

 $$